 The City prides itself in its employee benefits package.
 Full-time and part-time employees are eligible to participate in our plans and programs based on the number of hours they work weekly.
 In addition to outstanding comprehensive health and welfare benefits, the City also provides a Wellness Program for employees and retirees.
 Please review the information below for further details on our employee benefits.

-- Annual Leave
+- Paid Annual and Sick Leave

 - Employee Assistance Program